QuadSpinner/Gaea-Docs/source/Guide/3-Using Gaea/7-Color-Production.md

 ## What are Data Maps?

 Data Maps are special masks.
-They let you select basic aspects of the terrain (such as slope, angle, or curvature), or synthesize complex data through simulations (such as water flow, soil deposits, etc.).
-Additional quick texturing data maps such as Texture and SurfTex help create pseudo-random texture masks through which you can quickly achieve color textures with minimal effort.
+They let you select basic aspects of the terrain (such as slope, angle, curvature), or synthesize complex data through simulations (such as water flow, soil deposits, etc).
+Additional quick texturing data maps, such as Texture and SurfTex, help create pseudo-random texture masks through which you can quickly achieve color textures with minimal effort.

-These nodes break the traditional basic data (slope, angle, etc.) + chaos (Perlin noise) method, or the heavy reliance on flow output from erosion.
-In such situations, you need to find a good seed to make it work.
+These nodes break the traditional basic data (slope, angle, etc) + chaos (Perlin noise) method, or the heavy reliance on flow output from erosion.
+In these situations, you need to find a good seed to make it work.
 With Data Maps, there is visual randomness, but it's created from systematic analysis of the terrain and follows natural principles.
-The resulting color maps created from such data look more believable.
+The resulting color maps created from this data look more believable.

 ## A basic texture with Data Maps